cschuman/resilience-mapping/docs/research/PAPER-2-MANUSCRIPT.md

 | Q4 | -0.421 | -0.443, -0.399 | 0.0318 |
 | Q5 (largest changes) | -0.614 | -0.632, -0.596 | 0.0405 |

-The correlation increased 12-fold in magnitude from Q1 (r = -0.05) to Q5 (r = -0.61).
+In variance-explained terms, prior change magnitude explained only 0.3% of subsequent change variance for Q1 (r² = 0.002) but 37% for Q5 (r² = 0.37)—a substantial gradient.
 Confidence intervals were non-overlapping between adjacent quintiles, indicating statistically significant differences.
 Notably, for Q1 (smallest prior changes), the correlation was near zero, indicating essentially no mean reversion among tracts with stable prior trajectories.

-This gradient is diagnostic of regression to the mean.
-Under true mean-reverting dynamics, we would expect similar correlations across quintiles—the reversion would reflect genuine health system dynamics affecting all tracts similarly.
-The observed pattern, where only extreme prior changes show strong negative autocorrelation, indicates that extreme changes are more likely to reflect measurement error than true health changes.
+This gradient is consistent with regression to the mean as a major contributor, though we note that true mean-reverting dynamics cannot be completely excluded.
+Under pure measurement error, we would expect extreme observations to regress toward the population mean while small changes remain stable—precisely what we observe.
+However, genuine health system dynamics (e.g., communities reaching carrying capacity for improvement or decline) could theoretically produce similar patterns.
+The gradient alone cannot definitively distinguish these mechanisms.

 Variance in subsequent changes also increased with prior change magnitude (Table 2, final column), from 0.020 for Q1 to 0.041 for Q5—approximately doubling.
-This pattern is consistent with RTM, where extreme observations return toward the mean with additional random variation.
+This increasing variance is not predicted by a pure RTM model (which would predict constant variance) and suggests additional stochastic processes beyond simple measurement error regression.
+Possible explanations include heteroscedastic measurement error (larger changes having proportionally larger uncertainty) or genuine heterogeneity in community health dynamics.

 ### Level Persistence